Some of the numbers presented in this website may not be the most recent available

 Many fields have now been discovered, on and offshore in the Persian Gulf, dominated by the Ghawar field and its offshore extension, Safaniya.
 These are the largest fields in the world but require the latest technologies to maintain output.

-Conversely Globalshift forecasts that associated and free gas production have huge growth potential into a growing Master Gas System, inaugurated in 1982.
+Conversely Globalshift forecasts that associated and free gas production both have huge growth potential into a growing Master Gas System, inaugurated in 1982.

 SAUDI ARABIA